-International Clouded Leopard Day (ICLD) will be a day of international awareness and an attempt to increase the profile of Clouded leopards both in captivity and in the wild.
-The Aspinall Foundation are proud to announce that Howlett’s Wild Animal Park, Kent, in the United Kingdom are planning the first ever Clouded leopard day on 4th August 2018.
+International Clouded Leopard Day (ICLD) is a day of international awareness and an attempt to increase the profile of Clouded leopards both in captivity and in the wild.
+Celebrated each year on 4th August, The Aspinall Foundation held the first ever Clouded Leopard Day on 4th August 2018 at Howlett’s Wild Animal Park, Kent, in the United Kingdom.

 Organisers of ICLD are Lauren Amos and Dan Kemp, two carnivore keepers from Howletts who work with this shy and elusive species on a daily basis.
 The objective is to raise awareness and unite conservation thinking amongst zoological collections, charities, NGO’s, businesses and all those with an interest in one of the world`s most beautiful and iconic cats, the Clouded leopard.

 On the 4th August 2019 the team at Howletts will be organising Clouded leopard talks and tours, there will also be competitions, craft making and much, much more.
 We will also be using our social media channels in the lead up to and on 4th August to maximise awareness and allow us access to a broader audience - encouraging people from around the globe to celebrate.